Tuesday’s analyst upgrades and downgrades

 "The market rout has left TCW priced at just 2.7 times 2018 estimated EBITDA and 1.6 times 2019.
 Maybe more poignantly, TCW is now priced at 4.6-times trailing EBITDA – the lowest among our coverage group, micro-caps included."

-That valuation led Mr. Bradford to upgrade his rating for Trican to "strong buy" from "outperform" and add the Calgary-based company to the firm's "Canadian Analyst Current Favourites" list.
+That valuation led Mr. Bradford to upgrade his rating for Trican to "strong buy" from "outperform" and add it to the firm's "Canadian Analyst Current Favourites" list.

 "The market is effectively valuing TCW's fracturing fleet at $600 (US$470) per unit horsepower (RJL estimate using Keane shares at Market Value) ," the analyst said.
 "The replacement cost of fracturing equipment is closer to $1,500/hp (C$, including ancillary equipment and infrastructure).
 In other words, the market is pricing TCW's equipment at 40 per cent of replacement cost.